cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 4. "Request a Quote" Email - Settings page

 == Changelog ==

+= 1.5.3 - Released on 3 March 2020 =
+* New: Support for WordPress 5.4
+* New: Support for WooCommerce 4.0
+* Update: Plugin Framework

 = 1.5.2 - Released on 23 December 2019 =